Skip to main content

 Important required request fields

-Request Field Name Description Required Location
+Request field name Description Required Location

 disputeId This path parameter is a unique identifier assigned by J.P.
 Morgan to track each inquiry or case created for a transaction dispute on an account.
 Y Path Parameter